gitanshchadha/datalake_ml/README.md

 22. Choose an existing IAM role and select YourInitialsGlueServiceRole in the drop down box
 23. Click Next
 24. For Frequency, choose Run on demand and click Next
-25. For Database, click Add database, name it YouInitials_bigdata, and click Create.
+25. For Database, click Add database, name it **ml-data-lake**, and click Create.
 26. Click Next
 27. Review the configuration and click Finish.
 28. On the Crawlers page, tick the checkbox of the crawler just created and click Run crawler.